Two women sitting at a table signing papers.

 Macarena CASTRO

-Macarena supports the communication and mobilisation teams at the initiative.
+Macarena is the communications officer at the initiative.
 She previously worked as a journalist and content creator for the Argentine Government, managed the social media channels at TV station Crónica and contributed to the coverage of the COVID-19 pandemic at elDiarioAR.
 Now finishing her master’s degree in Specialised Translation at the University of Geneva, she developed an interest in climate while doing a translation internship at WMO.
 Macarena joined the Climate Action Accelerator because she wants to contribute to organisations taking direct action to mitigate climate change.

 Margot van EIJKERN